Perturbation theory for killed Markov processes and quasi-stationary distributions: Introduction

 In addition, we also consider a specific unbounded perturbation, which corresponds to truncating a divergent killing rate.
-In practical implementations of QSMC methods, such a truncation can significantly simplify the complexity of the implementation, since simulating arrivals from a Poisson process with a bounded intensity is straightforward using Poisson thinning, whereas potentially unbounded intensities are much more intricate.
+In practical implementations of QSMC methods, such a truncation can significantly reduce the complexity of the implementation, since simulating arrivals from a Poisson process with a bounded intensity is straightforward using Poisson thinning, whereas unbounded intensities are much more intricate.
 We give an explicit bound on the $\mathcal{L}^2$-norm, depending on the truncation level, of the difference of the eigenfunctions of the smallest eigenvalue of the generators with and without truncation, see Theorem~\ref{thm:unbdd_case}.
-We apply the former result to an Ornstein-Uhlenbeck diffusion with killing and obtain an estimate of the difference between the perturbed quasi-stationary distribution and a Gaussian target distribution in terms of an $\mathcal{L}^1$-norm, see Proposition~\ref{prop:unbdd_L1}.
+We apply this result to an Ornstein-Uhlenbeck diffusion with killing and obtain an estimate of the difference between the perturbed quasi-stationary distribution and a Gaussian target distribution in terms of an $\mathcal{L}^1$-norm, see Propositions~\ref{prop:unbdd_L1}, \ref{prop:multivar_trunc}.
+In this setting, we find that truncation is robust with respect to the dimension; in any dimension $d\ge 1$, the error decays exponentially as a function of the truncation level.

-In the following we provide a discussion about related results, give some technical background to QSMC and state an outline of the rest of the paper.